mgeeky/Stracciatella/README.md

 ## OpSec

-* This program provides functionality to decode passed parameters on the fly, using Base64 and Xor single-byte decode (also combined)
+* This program provides functionality to decode passed parameters on the fly, using Xor single-byte decode
 * Before launching any command, it makes sure to disable AMSI using two approaches
 * Before launching any command, it makes sure to disable Script Block logging using two approaches
 * This program does not patch any system library, system native code (think amsi.dll)